-Power Quality Survey reports provide customers with a clearly laid out summary of load, power factor and harmonic data findings.
+Power Quality Survey reports provide clients with a clearly laid out summary of load, power factor and harmonic data findings.
 When quality issues are identified the report will include recommendations to correct problems.

-The implementation of survey recommendations will help customers reduce energy bills and can prolong life and prevent premature failure of equipment.
+The implementation of survey recommendations will help clients reduce energy bills and can prolong life and prevent premature failure of equipment.

 Harmonics is a term that is used to describe both electrical voltage and current distortion.
 Distortion is caused by loads drawing their current through semiconductors which have a ‘non-linear’ characteristic.

-Examples of non-linear loads include:- servers, network equipment, high-frequency lighting, switch-mode power supplies, variable-speed drives, Uninterruptible Power Supplies and three phase rectifiers.
-All of this equipment is present within data centre environments.
+Examples of non-linear loads include; servers, network equipment, high-frequency lighting, switch-mode power supplies, variable-speed drives, Uninterruptible Power Supplies and three phase rectifiers.
+All this equipment is present within data centre environments.

 Why are harmonics a problem